The 'El Tiny' Questionnaire: Girl Ultra

 Any musician, living or dead, who would you invite over for a cafecito?
 I would love to mix and match some personalities.
 And if I do Mexican personalities, I would have a cafecito with Ely Guerra.
 I feel like she's like such a complete and complex artist.
 I would love to chat with her.
 And maybe [someone from Época de Oro], from old movies.
 Maybe María Félix or somebody complex like that.

 One album that always reminds you of home: An album that always reminds me of home might be like any kind of radio pop from the 2000s.
 Sin Bandera reminds me of my mom playing the radio.
-Or [The Mission] by Ennio Morricone.
+Or [The Mission: Music From The Motion Picture] by Ennio Morricone.
 My dad always plays [that] and it always reminds me of him cooking in the morning.

 If I weren't a musician, I'd be a(n) ____.
 I will be cooking.
 100%.
 I would love to have a [bakery].
 Like a small [bakery] in the woods.
 That would be my retirement plan or my plan B.